brettz9/BADIPagesCreatedLinks/README.txt

     allow with the ability for users to freely add and edit not only threads but also categories and an infinite nesting of subcategories.)
     c) means to systematically indicate appropriate direct Edit page if page not yet created?
+4) Possibility to allow third-party links and linkbases without verification (lower trust level, but could add some useful content, especially if joined with whitelists)

 ==USAGE==